Free Buyers Guide

 How Big Should My Solar System Be?

-If your builder immediately tells you to install a 6.6kW solar system with a 5kW inverter, you should start shopping around for multiple quotes for two reasons:
+If your builder immediately tells you to install a 6.6kW solar system with a 5kW inverter, you should start shopping around for multiple quotes because they probably didn’t listen to your unique energy needs and goals.

-String solar system sales companies like to pair 6.6kW of solar panels with a 5kW inverter because it is automatically pre-approved for connection to the grid according to the rules and regulations of your local DNSP.
+Lesser solar sales companies like to pair 6.6kW of solar panels with a 5kW inverter because it is automatically pre-approved for connection to the grid according to the rules and regulations of your local DNSP.

 The size of your solar system should be a direct reflection of your unique energy needs and goals.
 End stop.
 You build a system around what you need and what you want in the future.